-- a) As anticipated, successively finer time resolution of the GRB TDOAs improved the GLINT-based solutions. - b) GLINT-based solutions were capable of reducing all axes of position and velocity errors, whereas DSN measurements primarily reduced the radial direction error values. - c) The DSN range-only solutions could be reduced from once per day to once per 30 days without significant degradation of the navigation solution when augmented with GLINT measurements. - d) The GLINT observations could achieve sub-km errors if TDOA accuracies of less than $1 \mu s$ could be achieved.
+1) As anticipated, successively finer time resolution of the GRB TDOAs improved the GLINT-based solutions.

+2) GLINT-based solutions were capable of reducing all axes of position and velocity errors, whereas DSN measurements primarily reduced the radial direction error values.

+3) The DSN range-only solutions could be reduced from once per day to once per 30 days without significant degradation of the navigation solution when augmented with GLINT measurements.

-CONCLUSION
+4) The GLINT observations could achieve subkilometer errors if GRB TDOA accuracies of less than 1 μ s could be achieved.

+X. Conclusions

 The results of the GLINT concept analysis establish the feasibility and innovation of a novel relative navigation technique using GRB TDOA measurements.
-Specifically, this GLINT evaluation demonstrated the ability to use existing GRB TDOA data to compute spacecraft range measurements that match measured spacecraft geometries.
-Using an interplanetary navigation simulation, it was shown that anticipated future GLINT performance could achieve positional accuracies on the order of current DSN capabilities.
+Specifically, this GLINT evaluation demonstrated the ability to use existing GRB TDOA data to compute spacecraft-range measurements that match measured spacecraft geometries.
+Using an interplanetary navigation simulation, it was shown that anticipated GLINT performance could achieve positional accuracies on the order of current DSN capabilities.
 Additionally, the augmentation of GLINT measurements allows DSN contact frequency with spacecraft to be reduced, freeing up valuable NASA resources for additional exploration missions.
-GLINT can be very complementary to DSN, as it is likely all future deep space missions will continue to be equipped with on-board γ -ray detectors.
-While the current infrastructures of the IPN and GCN and their supporting spacecraft provide for an existing system for observing and communicating GRB localizations for future GLINT implementation, future improvements to photon processing capabilities would facilitate viable full implementation of this concept and could vastly enhance deep space autonomous navigation capabilities.
+GLINT has been shown to be very complementary to the DSN, and is supported by the likelihood that all upcoming deep-space missions will continue to be equipped with onboard γ -ray detectors.
+Additionally, the current infrastructures of the IPN and GCN and their supporting spacecraft provide for an existing system for observing and communicating GRB localizations for GLINT implementation.
+It has been demonstrated that photon timing and processing capabilities at the submicrosecond level facilitates viable full implementation of this concept, with the potential to significantly enhance deep-space autonomous navigation capabilities.